Hunting pheasants can be a challenge to anyone, but here are 3 ways to help improve the odds

 The second is water.
 Water is the nectar of life for all humans and all animals and, yes, all birds.
 Ponds, creeks, lakes, and pockets of field water are hot spots for bird habitation.

 The third ingredient is the actual habitat of the grounds and the quality of grass.
 You’ll often find CRP grass in the midwest, a popular mix of native grasses.
 Heavy grass cover is one of the things that allows these birds to be so elusive.
-It’s imperative they have cover to hide from all of mother nature’s predators—including your dog and two or three rounds of 5/6 shot!
+It’s imperative they have cover to hide from all of mother nature’s predators—including your dog and two or three rounds of 5 or 6 shot.

 There are a few other land quirks you’ll want to pay attention to along your journey that can provide a few extra opportunities at harvesting a bird.
 Look for field “bowls.”
 These bowls always hold birds down in them, keeping them out of the whipping wind of the western prairies.
 Much like the bowls, look for nice deep ditches.
 Stereotypes are made for a reason and it doesn’t take a rocket scientist to understand the nickname “Ditch Parrot.”

 Don’t forget to have a loose trigger finger.
 Depending on who you’re talking to, accuracy and the ratio of shells shot to harvest may or may not matter.
-Take this advice to heart: MAKE IT RAIN!!!
-You can’t catch fish if your line isn’t in the water and you can’t drop pheasant out of the sky if your lead isn’t flying!
-Shoot safe, shoot often!
+You can’t catch fish if your line isn’t in the water and you can’t drop pheasant out of the sky if your lead isn’t flying; shoot safe and shoot often.
 Hunt hard, hunt safe, and fetch feathers.

 Anthony Ferro is a Kansas native chasing his dream via the uplands.
 Anthony wasn’t born into a hunting family, but by God’s grand design he was destined to walk among the wild things.
 With passion as his source of fuel, he has proceeded in chasing birds by living in 5 cities and 3 different states over the past 8 years.
 This is how Fetching Feathers was born, it became that place where passion and tradition collide, where judgment and bias do not exist.
 The traditional elements of an outdoor lifestyle are married with a modern approach.
 Born from the love of the pure pursuit of all things feathered and inspired by the dance with the spurred quarry, Fetching Feathers is an ever-growing line of essentials and clothing the is sure to resonate with the modern outdoor enthusiasts.
 With his dogs at the heart of the journey, the emotions are as pure as they come.